wunderwuzzi23/blog/content/posts/2020/hunting-for-credentials.md

 ## Credential Hunting Cheat Sheet

-First, I just want to share my little cheat sheet for credential hunting.
-I also have a *csv* version available on my github (see the references section on bottom):
+First, below is a little cheat sheet that I use for credential hunting.
+There is also a *csv* version available on my github (see the references section on bottom):
 ![Credentials - Cheat Sheet](/blog/images/2020/hunting-for-credentials-cheat-sheet.png)

 It's nothing fancy just a reminder on what kind of information to look for and build into tooling.